Skip to main content

 The nightly process of sleep is a period of intense biological restoration and regulation.
 It is during deep sleep that the body clears metabolic waste, repairs tissues, and, critically, calibrates its hormonal axes, including the Hypothalamic-Pituitary-Gonadal (HPG) axis that governs sex hormone production.
 Inadequate or poor-quality sleep disrupts this entire process.

-It promotes an inflammatory state and elevates cortisol, creating a catabolic environment that can work directly against the anabolic, tissue-building signals of testosterone and peptides.
+It promotes an inflammatory state and elevates cortisol, creating a catabolic environment that can work directly against the anabolic, tissue-building signals of testosterone and growth hormone peptides.
 A consistent sleep schedule of 7-9 hours per night is a non-negotiable pillar of support for any hormonal optimization protocol.
 It ensures the body is prepared to properly utilize the therapeutic signals it receives during the day.

 • Nutritional Intake Your dietary pattern directly modulates insulin sensitivity and the levels of binding globulins that determine hormone availability.